 Our journey

-Here we report on our route, our shared experiences and impressions.
-We have divided the route into individual sections.
-This should make it somewhat clearer.
-The entire route with pictures can also be found on Polarstep or Find Pengiun.
-Below are the links to the pages and programs.
+Here we report on our route, our shared experiences, and impressions.
+We've divided the route into individual sections to make it somewhat clearer.
+The entire route, including photos, can also be found on Polarstep or Find Pengiun.
+Below are the links to the websites and programs.

 Itinerary - Canada and Alaska ->